Board of Directors

 Luisa Fernandez

-Luisa's community contributions have garnered significant recognition, including a citation from the Massachusetts House of Representatives and being named a Commonwealth Heroine by the Massachusetts Commission on the Status of Women in 2022.
+Luisa’s community contributions have earned significant recognition, including a citation from the Massachusetts House of Representatives and being named a Commonwealth Heroine by the Massachusetts Commission on the Status of Women in 2022.
 In 2023, she received the Boulder Award from Fitchburg Access Television.
-Her efforts to promote cultural diversity and community engagement have earned her a place among the 2024 WBJ 40 Under 40 honorees.
-Through partnerships with local organizations, Luisa exemplifies a commitment to improving the quality of life for Fitchburg residents.
-Her positive impact inspires many, especially Hispanic families in the area.
+Her efforts to promote cultural diversity and community engagement also earned her a place among the 2024 WBJ 40 Under 40 honorees.
+In 2025, she received the President’s Award for Service to the Community from Fitchburg State University.

 George Mirijanian